singh-man/books/crackingTheCoding/16_moderate.md

 If you re-read the prior paragraph, you might notice something interesting.
 There are only K distinct sums we can get.
 Isn't that the whole point of the problem-to find all possible sums?

 We don't actually need to go through all arrangements of planks.
 We just need to go through all unique sets of K planks (sets, not orders!).
-There are only K ways of picking K planks if we only have two possible types: {O of type A, K of type B}, {1 of type A, K-1 of type B}, {2 of type A, K-2 of type B}, ...
+There are only K ways of picking K planks if we only have two possible types: {0 of type A, K of type B}, {1 of type A, K-1 of type B}, {2 of type A, K-2 of type B}, ...

 This can be done in just a simple for loop.
 At each "sequence", we just compute the sum.
 ```java